Ferry joined the organisation of the Limburg Open in 2014 and has become tournament director. Ferry is not a new guy in chess. He has played

 Eric Roosendaal, Luc Cornet and Eric Barentsen - arbiters

-The team of arbiters consists of four experienced arbiters, each of them with an impressive resume.
+The team of arbiters consists of three experienced arbiters, each of them with an impressive resume.

 Chief arbiter is Eric Roosendaal, international arbiter (IA).
 Luc is IA as well, and Eric Barentsen is